A reference for how Behavioural Engines works: its models, workflow, features, and limits.

 2003Christopher A. Sims · Journal of Monetary Economics

-Foundational paper for the Rational Inattention model — attention as a constrained information channel.
+Foundational paper for the Rational Inattention model: it treats attention as a constrained information channel.

 Econometrica